plone/documentation/adapt-and-extend/change-the-font-colors.rst

 browser window at this point - you can then quickly switch back to the first tab to see your changes.

-Go to Site Setup > Zope Management Interface and click portal\_skins
+Go to Site Setup > Management Interface and click portal\_skins

 Use the Find option in the tabs across the top to locate ploneCustom.css: